holoviz-topics/holoSeq/HoloSeqOverview.md

 so they can be mapped as axes, with tick marks and labels.

 Features must have a position to locate them in the reference sequence used to create the axis.
-Position is usually described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.
+Position is unambiguously described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.
 Some features have a length while others for 2D grids are points.
 Many features may have optional annotation.

 To convert feature positions into plot axis coordinates, contig lengths are cumulated in the order given, and a zero is inserted,